githubEdit

 2. Extracts Metadata: Retrieves pod name, namespace, labels, annotations

-3. Walks Owner References: Follows ownerReferences from Pod → ReplicaSet → Deployment
+3. Walks Owner References: Follows ownerReferences from Pod, for example Pod → ReplicaSet → Deployment

 This provides full context for each network flow, enabling powerful filtering and analysis.